Community Projects

 Well One is a lottery-funded health partnership bringing together Poplar HARCA, housing associations, schools, GPs, and community organisations to improve health and wellbeing across Poplar, Bow, and Limehouse.

-We’re focused on addressing the social influence to health, such as your living situation, financial status, and access to resources.
+We’re focused on addressing the social influence on health, such as your living situation, financial status, and access to resources.
+Our initiatives include health awareness campaigns, promoting healthy lifestyles, and organising health and wellbeing festivals, activities, and events.